lesang88/lesang88/README.md

 - 👀 I’m interested in music and video games development
 - 🌱 I’m currently learning C++ on Unreal Engine and C# on Unity
 - 💞️ I’m looking to collaborate on open source projects or indie games
-- 📫 How to reach me lucas-mercier@hotmail.fr
+- 📫 How to reach me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...